Aleksandra Petrovich, PhD, Director

-The full program is offered during fall, winter and spring quarters.
-Summer courses are limited to graduate students and transfers.
+The ELCB program is offered during fall, winter and spring quarters.
+However, not all courses are offered every quarter.
+Summer courses are not offered.

 English Proficiency Admission Requirements (Policy 2008-01)

 ELCB students’ work is evaluated with the goal of preparing non-native speakers for success in their studies at Seattle University.
-In keeping with this objective, a student must earn a grade of C - (70%) or better in all ELCB courses required based upon the individual’s TOEFL score and Placement Essay Test.
+In keeping with this objective, a student must earn a grade of C - (70%) or better in all ELCB courses required based upon the individual’s English proficiency test score and Diagnostic Test to satisfy the ELCB requirement.
 Grades below C- are considered to be insufficient for progression and the ELCB course must be repeated until a grade of C- or better is achieved.

-The English Language Learning Center offers free tutoring to Seattle University’s non-native speakers of English.
-Students can sign up for one 30-minute appointment per day.
-Tutoring is offered in the English Language Learning Center Office.
+The English Language Learning Center (ELLC) offers free tutoring to all Seattle University students who are non-native speakers of English.
+ELLC tutors help students improve their English language skills and better understand American culture.
+The tutors can help with any type of assignment: written essays, online discussions, oral presentations, resumes, etc. Students can sign up for 30- 60-minute appointments.
+Tutoring is offered online and/or in the English Language Learning Center Office.